 Some argue that we should assume guilt for past actions of our ancestors or culture.
 In particular for the United States, we are supposed to assume guilt for the conquest of Indian territories and slavery.
 In addition to guilt, some presume that we benefited from the conquest and slavery and should pay reparations.
-Let us examine the moral and historical situation to see who, if anyone, should feel guilty.
+Let us examine the historical situation to see who, if anyone, should feel guilty.

 Second, in Western cultures, responsibility for an action is generally assumed to depend on whether the accused had a realistic choice or the ability to intervene.
 Clearly for events in the past we the living have had no choice or ability to intervene.
 And even in the past, most had neither a realistic choice nor the ability to intervene.
 However some actively chose or could have intervened in the guilty actions.